What is redundancy?

 What can you do if you do not get what you are entitled to?

-You can take a claim to the Employment Appeals Tribunal (EAT).
+You can take a claim to the Workplace Relations Commission.
 However, you must do so within 52 weeks.
-(In exceptional circumstances this might be extended to 104 weeks) The EAT can award you your redundancy lump sum entitlement and also rule on disputes about service or whether your employer has offered you ‘reasonable alternative employment’ and therefore doesn’t have to pay you at all.
+(In exceptional circumstances this might be extended to 104 weeks) The Workplace Relations Commission can award you your redundancy lump sum entitlement and also rule on disputes about service or whether your employer has offered you ‘reasonable alternative employment’ and therefore doesn’t have to pay you at all.

 Are there any other things to watch out for?

 Yes.
-If you are put on Lay-off or Short -time, you can claim your statutory redundancy lump sum off your employer.
+If you are put on Lay-off or Short -time, you can claim your statutory redundancy lump sum off your employer after a period of 4 weeks consecutively or 6 weeks non – consecutively.
 However, they have the right to counterclaim and if they can show that they can offer you not less than 13 weeks work not later than 4 weeks after your claim this may prevent your claim going any further for the present.